JOB-PORTAL

 We test how stable the result is if key assumptions change (e.g., CAPEX, price assumptions, degradation, grid fees).
 This shows which factors dominate the result and how reliable the recommendation remains under changed framework conditions.

-Is the potential analysis already the project development up to construction readiness?
+Is the Co-Location Analysis already the project development up to ready-to-build?

-No. The potential analysis provides the decision-making basis (feasibility, risks, economic viability, recommendation).
-If the result is positive, we can, upon request, subsequently take over the project development up to construction readiness – this is a separate service.
+No. The potential analysis provides the basis for decisions (feasibility, risks, economic viability, recommendation).
+If the result is positive, we can, upon request, subsequently take over the project development up to ready-to-build.

 What typically happens after the analysis?